smothiki/Replicasystem/src/README.txt

 parameter, which is determined based on need.

-Additionally, we use UDP protocol for communcations between clients and servers, but HTTP protocol for communcations between servers to simplify our work. ~since the underlying implementation of HTTP is TCP, this does not incur any limitations.
+Additionally, we use UDP protocol for communcations between clients and servers, but HTTP protocol for communcations between servers to simplify our work.
+Since the underlying implementation of HTTP is TCP, this does not incur any limitations.

+Explanation of configure file.
+Take config01.json for example